Join 10K+ subscribers in a vibrant creative community

 Paid subscribers receive …

-All the free content Plus
+All the free content plus

-• Writing Lab + Exercises: This weekly-ish feature combines in-depth craft essays and close readings of published work with inventive, structured writing exercises.
+• Writing Lab + Exercises: This Wednesday feature combines in-depth craft essays and close readings of published work with inventive, structured writing exercises.
 These essays and prompts are unlike most others you have seen before.
 Based on the theory of literary constraints, they’re designed to take you to entirely new places in your writing.
 Writing in the Dark is about moving beyond what we know and edging out of our comfort zone.
 It’s about how, through the rigorous observation of concrete specifics, we access the abstract and divine.
 It’s about discovering the story five degrees to the left of the one we think we know, and peering over the edge of doubt.
-Readers love Writing Lab + Prompts and say things like: “I'm learning about writing in the most inventive way and more deeply than I ever have before.
+Readers love Writing Lab + Exercises and say things like: “I'm learning about writing in the most inventive way and more deeply than I ever have before.
 For that, I thank you endless times” and “Your craft lessons pull me deeper and deeper into the writing pond of my life, where I put language, the beautiful and the terrible language, onto the page.”

-• Seasonal Writing Intensives: These are like full-fledged writing classes delivered in a series of posts on a predetermined schedule.
+• Seasonal Writing Intensives: These are almost like full-fledged writing classes delivered in a series of posts on a predetermined schedule.
 Recent examples from include Story Challenge, Essay in 12 Steps, & 30-Day Creativity Challenge.
 Intensives are thoughtful, thorough, clear, strange, and inspiring.
 Readers really love them.
 One participant said, “The Creativity Challenge fundamentally and permanently changed the way I think about writing.”
 The next seasonal intensive, The Visceral Self, runs April through June.

-• Comments: The comments are amazing!
+• Comments: WITD comments are amazing!
 Writing in the Dark is a bustling, friendly, smart, and highly engaged community where readers share craft questions, challenges, snippets of work, helpful advice, encouragement, inspiration, and friendship.
 I participate regularly in the comments by answering your questions and offering feedback.
 To keep the comments troll-free, participation is for paying subscribers only.

 • Archive: Writing in the Dark has an archive full of gold.
 But seriously, our archive is gigantic and well organized, bursting with past posts and fully developed curricula—a vast playground for you to explore when you join.

-• Voice/Video Memos are recordings that I create in response to the questions, comments, and craft challenges that come up in response to seasonal challenges and Writing Lab + Prompts posts.
+• Voice/Video Memos are recordings that I create in response to the questions, comments, and craft challenges that come up in response to seasonal challenges and Writing Lab + Exercises posts.
 I research in response to the question, then converse out loud, in-depth, and in direct response to your specific needs and interests, sometimes with another writer for added dimension.
 Voice & Video memos very in length and topic but they’ll always intersect directly with what’s coming up in our WITD intensives and/or your questions and comments and conversations on other posts here.

 Most of All